-We know Tuxedo cats for their bi-colored coats that look like, well, little coats.
-Most of us picture tuxedo cats as black and white, but these stunning felines' hair can likewise be gray, silver, orange, and even tortoiseshell with spots of white.
+Tuxedo cats, with their distinctive black and white coat patterns resembling a formal tuxedo, have captured the hearts of cat enthusiasts worldwide.
+Most of us picture these dapper cats as black and white, but these stunning felines' hair can likewise be gray, silver, orange, and even tortoiseshell with spots of white.
 However, there's a lot more to tuxedo cats than their looks!

-The wealthiest feline in the world, for instance, was a tuxedo cat.
-And some tuxedo felines have been to war, the top of Mount Everest, as well as the White House!
+For instance, the wealthiest feline in the world was a tuxedo cat.
+And some tuxedo felines have been to war, the top of Mount Everest, and the White House!

 Tuxedo Cats Were Worshipped in Ancient Egypt

 It's common knowledge that cats were highly adored and revered as gods by the old Egyptians.
 Several Egyptian sirens were portrayed as cats.
 Because of this, cats made frequent appearances in Egyptian tombs, goldsmithing, and hieroglyphics.
-Don't you know that many felines portrayed in these old burial places were tuxedo cats?
-Yep, Tuxies were one of the most popular worshipped cats in ancient time.
+Don't you know many felines portrayed in these old burial places were tuxedo cats?
+Yep, Tuxies were among the most popular worshipped cats in ancient times.

 Tuxedo Cats Have Magical Powers ...
 Perhaps

-It's said that tux felines come to be invisible throughout a diurnal equinox due to their coloring.
-Entirely overlooking the physics of light and darkness, some think this is evidence of Tuxies' magical powers!
+Due to their coloring, tux felines seem invisible throughout a diurnal equinox.
+Entirely ignoring the physics of light and darkness, some think this is evidence of Tuxies' magical powers!

 Tuxedo Felines with Some Significant Historic Credentials:

-- Sir Isaac Newton, Beethoven, and even William Shakespeare all had tuxedo felines.
-That may be proof of the level of artistic and scientific ideas these kitties inspired!
+- Sir Isaac Newton, Beethoven, and even William Shakespeare had tuxedo kitties.
+That may well prove the level of artistic and scientific ideas these kitties inspired!

-- Famous Tuxedo cats in pop culture like Sylvester the cat from Looney Tunes, the Cat in the Hat (famously written by Dr. Seuss), as well as Mr. Mistoffelees from the Broadway production "Cats," was all tuxies.
+- Famous Tuxedo cats in pop culture, like Sylvester the cat from Looney Tunes, the Cat in the Hat (famously written by Dr. Seuss), as well as Mr. Mistoffelees from the Broadway production "Cats," were all tuxies.

-- In 2012, a tuxedo cat called Tuxedo Stan from Halifax, Canada ran for mayor of his fair city.
-Although Tuxedo Stan didn't take office, he was the only feline to compete in the country's political office.
+- In 2012, a tuxie cat called Tuxedo Stan from Halifax, Canada, ran for mayor of his fair city.
+And while Stan didn't take office, he was the only feline to compete in the country's political office.

-- And yes, a tuxedo cat even made it right into the White House.
-President Bill Clinton had a pet Tuxie called Socks (1989-2009) that resided in the White Home from 1993 to 2001, throughout Clinton's term as President of the United States.
+- And yes, a tuxie also made it into the White House.
+Former President Bill Clinton had a tuxie called Socks (1989-2009) that resided in the White Home from 1993 to 2001, throughout Clinton's term as President of the United States.

 So What Causes Their Bi-Colored Coats?

-A bicolor or piebald cat is white hair combined with a few other colors, for example, black.
-Tuxedo cats' color genes cause their layer variations.
-There are different patterns of a bicolor cat which array from a Turkish Van pattern to solid color with a white chest or white spotting similar to a throat "locket" in their chest area.
+A bicolor or piebald cat has white hair combined with a few other colors, for example, black.
+Tuxedo cats' color genes cause their coat variations.
+A bicolor cat has different patterns, ranging from a Turkish Van pattern to a solid color with a white chest or white spotting similar to a throat "locket" in their chest area.

-The Turkish Van an excellent example of a common type of bicolor cats.
-Van pattern is known to animal geneticists as the Seychelles (Seychellois) pattern and is categorized into three variants:
+The Turkish Van is an excellent example of a common bicolor cat.
+Van pattern is known to animal geneticists as the Seychelles (Seychellois) pattern and is categorized into three types:

-- Seychellois Neuvieme is white with a tinted tail and also head sprinkles (traditional Turkish Van pattern).
+- Seychellois Neuvieme is white with a tinted tail and head sprinkles (traditional Turkish Van pattern).

 - Seychellois Septieme is white with splashes on the legs and the body, similar to those on the head and tail.

-A lot more current concept, nonetheless, debunk this long-accepted theory.
-Researchers currently believe that pigment cells move arbitrarily throughout the embryo's development, and they do not comply with specific hereditary directions for coat shade.
+Their bi-colored coats were believed to result from "sluggish" or "slow-moving" pigment cells that could not reach all parts of the feline embryo before ultimately forming.
+However, a more current study debunks this long-accepted theory.
+Researchers believe pigment cells move arbitrarily throughout the embryo's development and do not comply with specific hereditary directions for coat shade.

-Although calico, tortoiseshell, and tuxedo felines do share some genetic resemblances that establish their markings, there's one significant difference: most calico and tortoiseshell cats are women (thanks to the same genetic code that produces their coat colors), but when it comes to tux cats, the number of male and female are equal.
+Although calico, tortoiseshell, and tuxedo felines do share some genetic resemblances that establish their markings, there's one significant difference: most calico and tortoiseshell cats are female (thanks to the same genetic code that produces their coat colors), but the number of male and female tuxedo cats are equal.